codex-team/editor.js/docs/installation.md

 ## Load Tools

 Each Block at the Editor.js represented by [Tools](tools.md).
-There are simple external scripts with own logic. you'll probably want to use several Block Tools that should be connected.
+There are simple external scripts with their own logic.
+You'll probably want to use several Block Tools that should be connected.

-For example check out our [Header](https://github.com/editor-js/header) Tool that represents heading blocks.
+For example, check out our [Header](https://github.com/editor-js/header) Tool that represents heading blocks.

 You can install the Header Tool via the same ways as an Editor (Node.js, CDN, local file).